pfmarteau/time-elastic-Neural-Networks/README.md

 # teNN, Time Elastic Neural Networks
 ### Implementation of teNN (Time Elastic Neural Networks) defined and experimented in \[[1](#1)\].
 The teNN code itself is written in C and its Python wrapper uses the foreign ctype library.

 <img src="figs/teNN-0.png" width="40%" height="40%"/><img src="figs/teNN.png" width="40%" height="40%"/>

+The teNN architecture is based on the theory of time-elastic kernels.
+This new type of neural network architecture integrates a specific attention mechanism capable of handling temporal elasticity.
+In addition, teNN integrates a neuron pruning strategy that allows to drastically reduce the number of model parameters.
+Finally, it provides interpretable results and contributes to the explainable AI initiative.\

 ## Requirements
 - gcc compiler
 - python3.*